huiyu/obsidian-dida365-link/README.md

 - `Dida365 Link: Link task` will link a Dida365 task from the current selected text or line the Obsidian note and add links between the tow for easy navigation.
 - `Dida365 Link: Link project` will link a Dida365 project from the current note.

-## Configuration
+## More Configuration

+### General

-- Enable input prompt: If enabled, the plugin will prompt you for input when creating a project/task.
+- `Enable input prompt`: If enabled, the plugin will prompt you for input when creating a project/task.

+### Task

-- Enable Dida365 link: If enabled, the plugin will attempt to create a link to Dida365 depends on the settings specified below.
+- `Enable Dida365 task link`: If enabled, the plugin will attempt to create a link to Dida365 depends on the settings specified below.
-- Add Dida365 project link to frontmatter: If enabled, the plugin will add a link to the Dida365 project in the frontmatter of the note.
-- Enable transform selection to Dida365 task link: If enabled, the plugin will trasform current selection to a link to Dida365 task.
+- `Enable transform selection to Dida365 task link`: If enabled, the plugin will trasform current selection to a link to Dida365 task.
-- Enable transform line to Dida365 link: If enabled, the plugin transforms the complete line to a link to Dida365 task.
+- `Enable transform line to Dida365 link`: If enabled, the plugin transforms the complete line to a link to Dida365 task.
-- Add Dida365 task link to frontmatter: If enabled, the plugin will add a link to the Dida365 task in the frontmatter of the note.
+- `Add Dida365 task link to frontmatter`: If enabled, the plugin will add a link to the Dida365 task in the frontmatter of the note.

+### Project

+- `Add Dida365 project link to frontmatter`: If enabled, the plugin will add a link to the Dida365 project in the frontmatter of the note.

+> This feature denpends on [MetaEdit](https://github.com/chhoumann/MetaEdit) plugin.

 ## Thanks & Attribution